How to choose the right Salesforce implementation partner

 Account executives have an underrated vantage point: they see who closes projects, who rescues deals, and who leaves customers stranded.

-Ask them which partners they’ve seen work in environments like yours.
-They won’t guarantee success, but they can steer you toward firms with real track records.
+They will not guarantee success, but they can steer you toward firms with real track records.

 7. Find a cultural fit

-This is the most overlooked part.
-Implementations involve collaboration over time (and lots of it!)
+Implementations involve collaboration over time (and lots of it).

 You want to know if the team sitting across from you has done this before, with the same mess of tools and data.

-Mid-market firms running Salesforce alongside HubSpot come to us when the cracks show: dirty data, automations that break under scale, reporting nobody trusts.
+Mid-market firms running Salesforce alongside HubSpot come to us when the cracks show: dirty data, automations that break under scale, and reporting nobody trusts.